vimwiki/vimwiki/README.md

  * `<Tab>` -- Find next wiki link
  * `<Shift-Tab>` -- Find previous wiki link

-For more keys, see `:h vimwiki-mappings`
+#### Advanced key bindings

+Refer to the complete documentation at `:h vimwiki-mappings` to see many more bindings.

 ## Commands